 When you have a migraine, even four hours is too much and that's why early migraine treatment is so important.
 Chronic tension headaches occur 15 or more days a month on average for more than three months.
 The headache may last several hours or be continuous for several days.
 This medicine does not treat the headache instantly, but should be taken daily for several months until the headaches subside.

-It is important to identify any triggers that may cause tension headaches, as avoiding triggers and reducing stress can help prevent the development of headaches.
+It is essential to recognize any triggers that may cause tension headaches, as avoiding triggers and reducing stress can help prevent the development of headaches.
 Chronic tension headache is a condition where you have a tension headache at least 15 days a month for at least three months.
-Write down when you have a headache and how bad it is, along with details like what you ate and what you were doing when the headache started.
-If you experience headaches that interfere with your daily life or if you need to take headache medicine more than twice a week, talk to your health care provider.
+Writing down when you have a headache and how bad it is, along with details like what you ate and what you were doing when the headache started can be helpful.
+If your headaches interfere with your daily life or if you need to take headache medicine more than twice a week, it is important to talk to your health care provider.